andreyors/elevator-kata/README.md

 - [ ] you may implement doors (opening and closing)
 - [ ] you may implement DING!
 - [ ] there can be more than one elevator

+## Some clarifications
+Implemented only the case when the controlling buttons are inside of the elevator - once you pressed the button, it stays on until the floor is reached